 Chamberlin, Powell & Bon, Architects, “Barbican Redevelopment” April 1959

-These images demonstrating how buildings in the proposed Barbican estate would enjoy sunlight at different times of the day don’t include Ben Jonson House or anything else north of Beech Street.
-And this is in the 1959 version of the scheme.
+These images are from the 1959 version of the scheme demonstrating how buildings in the proposed Barbican estate would enjoy sunlight at different times of the day.
+They don’t include Ben Jonson House or anything else north of Beech Street.
+This is because the decision to include the North Barbican area into the Barbican residential development scheme was a very late amendment to the scheme.

 When Chamberlin Powell and Bon were first commissioned in 1955 to prepare a proposal for residential development of the Barbican area, their remit related to a site of about 25 acres round the church of St Giles’s, Cripplegate, which was considered to be the only suitable area for housing of any size within the City boundaries.
 This included most of the land from modern-day Beech Street to London Wall, but it did not include the land from Beech Street to Fann Street (where the Golden Lane Estate starts).
 In other words, the 1955 plan excluded the North Barbican area.
 All the plans from the 1940s through to the mid-1950s ignored the north.
 In fact, when the Corporation finally applied for planning permission for the development in 1958, the north was still not included.